- About the College

 They charged the college to "boldly lead in teaching, researching, and providing services to those most affected by the complex factors that undermine health and welfare."

-The College for Public Health and Social Justice at Saint Louis University offers a total of: 6 undergraduate degrees, accelerated degrees with 3 of our masters' degrees, 7 masters, 13 dual-degree masters, 1 executive master's, 2 PhDs, and certificates in applied behavior analysis and biosecurity and disaster preparedness.
+The College for Public Health and Social Justice at Saint Louis University offers a total of: 6 undergraduate degrees, accelerated degrees with 3 of our masters' degrees, 6 masters, 13 dual-degree masters, 1 executive master's, 2 Ph.D.s, and certificates in applied behavior analysis and biosecurity and disaster preparedness.

-As the United States' only accredited school of public health at a Catholic, Jesuit university, social justice and sustained service that benefits humanity is the moral foundation of the college's disciplines.
+As an accredited school of public health at a Catholic, Jesuit university, social justice and sustained service that benefits humanity is the moral foundation of the college's disciplines.

 Reputation and Rankings

 U.S. News and World Report ranked the College's Master of Health Administration program No. 7, and the College for Public Health and Social Justice earned the No. 23 spot in the 2016 Best Schools of Public Health rankings.

-The College is one of 51 schools of public health accredited by the Council on Education for Public Health (CEPH) - the field's highest accreditation; it is the only accredited school of public health in Missouri and the only school of public health at a Jesuit,Catholic university in the United States.
+The College is one of 57 schools of public health accredited by the Council on Education for Public Health (CEPH) - the field's highest accreditation.

 The College's School of Social Work was established in 1930 and has been continually accredited since 1933.
 It is currently accredited by the Council on Social Work Education (CSWE).